“Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.” —Antoine de Saint-Exupéry

 Achieving success together—with intelligent solutions

 Our future is digital, whether using software-as-a-service (SaaS), infrastructure-as-a-service (IaaS) or platform-as-a-service (PaaS).
 Our future is to share, as it makes little sense for institutionalized wealth management departments of different banks to each develop their own software, infrastructure or platform.
-Our future lies in the idea that “less is more,” and that’s where Orange Business Services comes in.
+Our future lies in the idea that “less is more,” and that’s where Orange Business comes in.
 We provide investors with these very network-based solutions to meet both the individual needs of customers and corporate cost optimization.
 We are deciding today what the world of tomorrow will look like!

-Martin Kull, Managing Director, Alpine and Eastern Europe at Orange Business Services, brings a wealth of experience and industry knowledge in digital transformation, leading IT and communication solutions, cloud software, mobility services and security.
+Martin Kull, Managing Director, Alpine and Eastern Europe at Orange Business, brings a wealth of experience and industry knowledge in digital transformation, leading IT and communication solutions, cloud software, mobility services and security.
 His strengths in leadership, team building, development and change, along with his focus on a strong partner eco-system, are manifested in flexible, action-oriented results.
 In his free time, he is an excellent cook and enjoys sailing and skiing.